react-declarative/react-declarative-docs/docs/advanced/slot-factory.md

----
-title: "Customizing field renderers with SlotFactory"
+# Customizing field renderers with SlotFactory
-description: "Swap default MUI field renderers in One and List with custom components using OneSlotFactory and ListSlotFactory.
-Your JSON schemas stay completely unchanged."
----

 `OneSlotFactory` and `ListSlotFactory` let you swap out every field renderer that `<One />` and `<List />` use internally.
 You wrap your form tree with the factory component, pass your custom components as props, and the library uses them everywhere inside that subtree instead of the built-in MUI implementations.
 Your JSON schemas stay completely unchanged—only the visual layer is replaced.